 But, there is still that beautiful midwinter glow.
 That orange Valium light.
 No matter how brief.
 That brings us back to a warmer and more relaxed place.
 As we look toward it, which warms our skin, eases away tension and brightens our day.

 Taking this feeling and its folk connections as inspiration I’ve looked at our native plants for an answer.
-Ive searched for a few remedies that might help capture the suns rays and warm feeling.
+I’ve searched for a few remedies that might help capture the suns rays and warm feeling and herbs for resistance capture this feeling entirely.
 Which in turn might help support us through this time of year and other times that feels like we are mostly “in the darkness”.
 Below are some of my personal formulations to help folks feeling hopeless, for the stressed-out family or for the activist or those supporting social actions which do not stop because of the holidays.
 Hopefully they may help to “bring the glow back”.
 Please remember I am not considered a qualified herbalist by any means [i], I am a folk herbalist with folk knowledge, learning and background, but I do believe plant medicine is people’s medicine so please use your own judgement when providing for yourself.

 Midwinter glow tea – “Gheamhraidh blàths” [ii] (Winter Warmth)